 With the system as connected so far, set the RAD7 to purge for another few minutes.
-While it is purging, clamp the small drying tube on the retort stand, thus supporting it vertically.
+While it is purging, clamp the small drying tube on the retort stand, thus supporting it vertically about 16" (41cm) above the table top.